partylikeits1983/miden-tutorials/book/src/rust-client/create_deploy_tutorial.md

 ## Step 2: Initialize the client
 Before we can interact with the Miden network, we need to instantiate the client.
 In this step, we specify several parameters:

-* RPC endpoint - The URL of the Miden node to which we connect.
+* **RPC endpoint** - The URL of the Miden node to which we connect.
-* SQLite file – A database file (store.sqlite3) used by the client to store account and note data.
+* **SQLite file** – A database file (store.sqlite3) used by the client to store account and note data.
-* Client RNG - The random number generator used by the client, ensuring that newly created notes are unique.
+* **Client RNG** - The random number generator used by the client, ensuring that the serial number of newly created notes are unique.
-* Authenticator RNG - The random number generator used by the authenticator (details may require confirmation from Dominik).
+* **Authenticator RNG** - The random number generator used by the transaction authenticator.
-* Transaction Prover - The URL for delegated proving, useful when using a resource-constrained environment (e.g., a cellphone) that cannot handle local proving efficiently.
+* **Transaction Prover** - The URL for delegated proving, useful when using a resource-constrained environment (e.g., a cellphone) that cannot handle local proving efficiently.

 Copy and paste the following code into your `/src/main.rs` file.
 ```rust